NikolaiT/uncaptcha3/README.md

 If I am not mistaken, ReCaptcha sanctions the opening of dev tools.

-Another way would be to start the chrome browser in debug mode and to obtain the audio download url via puppeteer and the chrome remote debug protocol.
+Therefore, the better way is to start the chrome browser in debug mode and to obtain the audio download url via puppeteer and the chrome remote debug protocol.
 This method is implemented in the script `getCaptchaDownloadURL.js`.
+This method is currently used.

 However, I fear that there are ways for ReCaptcha to detect if the browser is started in debug mode with the command line flag `--remote-debugging-port=9222`.